-All surfaces to be protected by the STEELGUARD 951 must be correctly prepared and primed.
+All surfaces to be protected by the PPG STEELGUARD 951 PFP coating system must be correctly prepared and primed.
 Surface preparation and coating should be carried out in line with 'best industry practice' as indicated in many publications by organizations such as ISO, NACE, SSPC, ICORR, FROSIO, etc.